bioinformatics-core-shared-training/Intro-linux-command-line/moving-data.md

 {: .bash}

 Note that you are always running `scp` locally, but that *doesn't* mean that you can only move files from your local computer.
-In order to move a file from your local computer to an AWS instance, the command would look like this:
+In order to move a file from your local computer to the VM, the command would look like this:

 ~~~
-$ scp <local file> <AWS instance>
+$ scp <local file> <VM instance>
 ~~~
 {: .bash}

 To move it back to your local computer, you re-order the `to` and `from` fields:

 ~~~
-$ scp <AWS instance> <local file>
+$ scp <VM instance> <local file>
 ~~~
 {: .bash}